-- 1) ESTABLISHMENT AND PROCEDURES OF THE ZONING BOARD OF APPEALS - a) The intent of this Section is to establish the validity of the Zoning Board of Appeals (ZBA) and empower the ZBA as the body of adjudication on appeals of the Zoning Ordinance, process variances and special exceptions, and/or decisions of the Community Development Director on matters of zoning appeal. - 2) DUTIES OF THE ZONING BOARD OF APPEALS - For the purpose of this Ordinance the Zoning Board of Appeals has the following specific responsibilities: - i) Development Standards Variances.
+- 1) ESTABLISHMENT AND PROCEDURES OF THE ZONING BOARD OF APPEALS - a) The intent of this Section is to establish the validity of the Zoning Board of Appeals (ZBA) and empower the ZBA as the body of adjudication on appeals of the Zoning Ordinance, process variances and special exceptions, and/or decisions of the Community Development Director on matters of zoning appeal. - 2) DUTIES OF THE ZONING BOARD OF APPEALS - a) For the purpose of this Ordinance the Zoning Board of Appeals has the following specific responsibilities: - i) Development Standards Variances.

 The Zoning Board of Appeals shall approve or deny variances from all individual standards found within the Zoning Ordinance in accordance with the Georgia Planning Act (O.C.G.A.
 36-66-1, et seq.; 36-67-1, et seq.; and, 36-67A-1, et seq.).
 Variances shall not be granted from standardized procedural or administrative policies found within the Zoning Ordinance.
-A variance may be approved only upon a determination in writing: - a) That there are unique physical circumstances or conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance.
+A variance may be approved only upon a determination in writing that:

-- b) That, because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is, therefore, necessary to enable the reasonable use of the property. - c) That such unnecessary hardship has not been created by the appellant. - d) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare. - e) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue. - ii) Appeals.
+- a) The approval will not be injurious to the public health, safety, morals, and general welfare of the community; - b) The use and value of the area adjacent to the property included in the variance will not be affected in a substantially adverse manner; and - c) The strict application of the terms of the Zoning Ordinance will result in practical difficulties in the use of the property. - 2) Variance procedures can be found in Chapter XI: Petitions, Permits, and Procedures. - ii) Appeals.
 The Zoning Board of Appeals shall hear and determine all appeals from any decision or action in the administration or enforcement of the Zoning Ordinance.
 The Zoning Board of Appeals shall hear and determine all appeals from the refusal to issue permits.
-The board may decide appeals by reversing or affirming, wholly or in part, or by modifying such decision, action or refusal. - 3) Variance and appeal procedures can be found in Chapter XI: Petitions, Permits, and Procedures. - 4) The Zoning Board of Appeals shall follow the same rules and regulations regarding the conduct and noticing of meetings as found in Section 2.02(1)(a)(ii) Public Hearing Procedures. - 5) SUPPLEMENTARY CONDITIONS OF APPROVAL - a) In granting any appeal or variance, the Zoning Board of Appeals may prescribe appropriate conditions of approval in conformity with this Ordinance.
+The board may decide appeals by reversing or affirming, wholly or in part, or by modifying such decision, action or refusal.

+- iii) Special Use Permits.
+Conduct hearings and make decisions on Special Use Permits. - 3) SUPPLEMENTARY CONDITIONS OF APPROVAL - a) In granting any appeal or variance, the Zoning Board of Appeals may prescribe appropriate conditions of approval in conformity with this Ordinance.
 Violation of the conditions, when made a part of the terms under which the appeal or variance is granted, shall be deemed a violation of this Ordinance and punishable under Chapter XII: Violations and Enforcement.